-Leroux (1973) reported that a temperature of $5-10^{\circ}$ C to which plants of Pisum sativum were exposed, exerted a delayed positive effect on root formation of isolated stem segments at 25°C. Furthermore, he proved that 5°C also exerted a direct positive effect; when the segments were exposed for the first 4 d of incubation to this low temperature, root formation was subsequently enhanced at 25°C, compared with a constant temperatures to the increase in time.
+Leroux (1973) reported that a temperature of $5-10^{\circ}$ C to which plants of Pisum sativum were exposed, exerted a delayed positive effect on root formation of isolated stem segments at 25°C. Furthermore, he proved that 5°C also exerted a direct positive effect; when the segments were exposed for the first 4 d of incubation to this low temperature, root formation was subsequently enhanced at 25°C, compared with a constant temperature of 25°C. He attributed this stimulation of root formation at low temperatures to the increase in the amount of soluble sugars within the (ex)plant.

-temperatures to the increase in the amount of soluble sugars within the (ex)plant.
 It can be concluded that the effect of the temperature greatly varies from species to species and also according to the stage reached in the process of adventitious root formation.